bluehabit/BlogPosts/Vanilla-JS/OOP-and-functions.md

 ### nodeLists are not LIVE

 The `nodeList` returned by `document.querySelectorAll('.slider-marker > span')` is **not a live list**.
 Similarly, the Node returned by querySelector is not live.
 This means, chnages to the DOM for these elements will not change the list.
 Changes to `classList` however will be a live list.

+In other words a `nodeList` returned by `document.querySelector` or `document.querySelectorAll` returns the `nodeList` as it exists at that precise moment in time!
+It is not live.

 See image below to demonstrate this:

 ![nodeLists-not-live](http://imgur.com/14JLPon.png)